freenas/freenas-docs/userguide/cli.rst

 * `ZFS prefetch algorithm can cause performance drawbacks
   <http://southbrain.com/south/2008/04/the-nightmare-comes-slowly-zfs.html>`_

-%brand% provides two command line scripts which an be manually run from Shell:
+%brand% provides two command line scripts which can be manually run from :ref:`Shell`:

 * :command:`arc_summary.py`: provides a summary of the statistics